 Most reviews present it as a ‘huge plus’ to the platform.
 Remember “Buyback guarantee is only as good as a company itself”.
 The situation when the company fails or has payment issues is the only case, you’ll need this “Buyback guarantee” and in this case this guarantee will be meaningless and give you nothing.
 Most likely it is a marketing trick to make the company look good.
 It might make sense in case of Mintos, when the platform gives a guarantee for its Loan Originator, because the platform is big enough.

-Usually “Buyback” is given by LO for a certain loan.
-Giving “Buyback” guarantee for LO by the Platform doesn’t make any sense, if there are no tricks involved as risks become too significant.
+Usually, LO gives “Buyback” for a certain loan.
+If the platform gives the “Buyback” guarantee for LO, it doesn’t make any sense if there are no tricks involved as risks become too significant.

 Always read the “small text”, most of such guarantees have special cases, when guarantee is actually not a guarantee, but just a visibility, a creative marketing.

-In an ideal world, providing a “Buyback guarantee” would require the company to have a relevant amount of funds to be held in a separate account as an insurance to be able to fulfill this guarantee, the same way as “Letter of Credit” from any bank works.
-From the platform’s point of view it doesn’t have business sense, as these funds have to be loaned to earn profit promised to you.
+In an ideal world, providing a “Buyback guarantee” would require the company to have a relevant amount of funds to held in a separate account as insurance to be able to fulfil this guarantee, the same way as “Letter of Credit” from any bank works.
+From the platform’s point of view, it doesn’t have business sense, as these funds have to be loaned to earn profit promised to you.